-In general, Kindergarten enrollment over the past three years has been somewhat erratic.
-The data also show that the difference between the graduating cohort and the incoming cohort has been somewhat erratic.

-Note that both studies project an increase at the Kindergarten level in the ten year future.
+In general, Kindergarten enrollment over the past three years has been relatively stable.
+The data also show that the difference between the graduating cohort and the incoming cohort has been increasing.
+Note that both studies project a relatively stable trend at the Kindergarten level.